RealDigitalOrg/linux-blackboard/README.md

    /include/ "system-user.dtsi"
    ```

-   Note that the device tree sources files will not change unless the
+   Note that the device tree source files will not change unless the
    hardware configuration changes.

    To regenerate the "devicetree.dtb" file, run the "build-devicetree.sh"